braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 * The URL must be able to handle unsubscribe POST requests.
 * The URL must start with `https://`.
-* The URL must be wrapped between `<` and `>`
-* The URL must not return an HTTPS redirect.
-One-click unsubscribe links that go to a landing or other type of web page don't comply with RFC 8058.
+* The URL must not return an HTTPS redirect or a body.
+One-click unsubscribe links that go to a landing or other type of web page don’t comply with RFC 8058.
-* The message must have a valid DKIM signature.
+* POST requests must not set cookies.

 Select **Custom list-unsubscribe header** to add your own configured one-click unsubscribe endpoint, and an optional "mailto:".
 Braze requires an input for URL to support a custom list-unsubscribe header because the one-click unsubscribe HTTP is a requirement from Yahoo and Gmail for bulk senders.